 - Spocket lets you order product samples to verify product quality before you start selling.

-- Because Spocket is Alibaba’s official dropshipping partner, you can import Alibaba dropshipping products directly to your online store.
+- Because Spocket is an AliExpress official dropshipping partner, you can import AliExpress dropshipping products via the AliScraper tool directly to your online store.

 - Spocket also offers exclusive discounts on its premium subscription plans, allowing you to save money while you grow your business.